-French fashion designer Yves Saint Laurent died in 2008 aged 71.
+French fashion designer Yves Saint Laurent died in 2008, aged 71.
 Now, six years later, YSL fans and cinephiles are blessed with not one, but two films celebrating the man Wikipedia describes as one of the greatest names in fashion history.
 First cab off the rank is YVES SAINT LAURENT directed by Jalil Lespert.
-The second film, more tersely entitled SAINT LAURENT is due for release in October and is directed by Bertrand Bonello.
+The second film, more tersely entitled SAINT LAURENT, is due for release in October and is directed by Bertrand Bonello.
 There is still time for the Bonello version to gain an eye-catching OLIVER!-style exclamation mark to make it stand out from its rival.

-Saint Laurent was a shortening of the family’s surname.
-When Yves started using this more compact handle he was branding himself in the modern sense of that term.
+“Saint Laurent” was a shortening of the family’s surname.
+When Yves started using this more compact handle, he was branding himself in the modern sense of that term.
 The film shows Yves’s identity shifting bit-by-bit, year-by-year.
 He is dealing with the public perceptions of being an icon and his own perceptions of what it means to be an artist with a rock star profile.
-Sometimes his changes were conscious, sometimes less so.
-Yves is named Dior’s head designer in 1957 at the age of 21 after the death of Christian Dior.
+Sometimes his changes were conscious, other times less so.
+Yves is named Dior’s head designer in 1957 at the age of 21, after the death of Christian Dior.
 From this point onward, the pressure on Yves is enormous.
 He becomes a news story.
-His designs are scrutinised and commented upon as part of a national conversation.
-What he does is part of the culture and has a status akin to art.
-This way of seeing fashion is not the norm amongst we Anglophonic types, I believe we tend to view it as trivial and disposable.
+His designs are scrutinised and commented upon as part of the national conversation.
+What he does is an element of the culture and has a status akin to art.
+This way of seeing fashion is not the norm amongst we Anglophonic types, we tend to view fashion as trivial and disposable.
 Committing to this film requires one to appreciate Yves Saint Laurent’s status as a French national treasure and a creative genius.

-By the time the movie is in its jet-set-me-generation-sex-drug-and-more-sex phase, then it becomes a little less engaging.
+By the time the movie is in its jet-set-me-generation-sex-drug-and-more-sex phase, then it becomes a less engaging.
 As Bergé observes, Yves is no longer the seminarian of his younger days.
 He becomes distracted by his celebrity and all the trappings of success.
 For those who crave portrayals of indulgence and moral laxity in the spotlight of the media, there is much to enjoy here.
-There are also moments when things get a little risible.
+There are also moments when things get somewhat risible.
 The groundbreaking 1971 Liberation collection is presented in a short sequence reminiscent of the high-tone sex scene in EYES WIDE SHUT (1999).
 Remember your password – fidelio .

 The performances of the leads are excellent.
 Niney’s Yves is an enigmatic, delicate character who is self-involved to a fault but who has moments of clarity and self-knowledge.
 Gallienne anchors the film, much as the Bergé character anchors Yves.
 His is a solid presence and he presents a fully rounded character.
 Bergé is is not always admirable, but his love for Yves is where he is at his best.
 Canadian actress Charlotte Le Bon plays model Victoire Doutreleau.
 She is Yves’s first muse.
 Their relationship was reported to have a “platonic perfection”.
 The film makes her the quasi third side to a triangle with Yves and Bergé.
 Le Bon who has been a model herself, does a lovely job playing a woman who misunderstands power and suffers as a result.